 Rule 22.
-Arbitration in the Absence of a Party or Representative or fails to obtain a postponement.
+Arbitration in the Absence of a Party or Representative

+Unless the law provides to the contrary, the arbitration may proceed in the absence of any party or representative who, after due notice, fails to be present or fails to obtain a postponement.
 An award shall not be made solely on the default of a party.
 The arbitrator shall require the party who is present to submit such evidence as the arbitrator may require for the making of an award.